 The same analysis applies to fleeing law enforcement.
-Police chases invariably end with an injured suspect face down on a rough surface with several burly law enforcement officers applying their full body weight to his body and head.
-The police will chase you down, even for a minor infraction.
+Police chases invariably end with an injured suspect face down on a rough surface with several burly law enforcement officers applying their full body weight to his body.
+The police may chase you down, even for a minor infraction.
 Although all suspects have rights, the police may use reasonable force to effect an arrest.
 Even if you are unarmed, you could be tazered, bitten by a dog, or shot due to a misunderstanding.
 It is truly in your best interest to comply with the police and consult with a lawyer regarding any real or perceived improper police practices.

 Resisting arrest or obstructing an officer with violence is a felony under Florida law.
-Resisting arrest or obstructing or interfering with an officer without violence is a misdemeanor.
-Obstructing an officer with violence is also a felony under Florida law.
+Resisting arrest or obstructing or interfering with an officer without violence (for example running away) is a misdemeanor.
 If you resist arrest or flee, you can be charged, convicted, sentenced, and imprisoned even if you are acquitted of the crime for which you were arrested.
-The penalties for defying law enforcement are generally as severe as those for a “real” crime.
+The penalties for defying law enforcement can be as severe as those for a “real” crime.

 What does it mean when I am arrested?

-Just as an arrest remains valid despite an acquittal, a suspect is not guilty just because they were arrested.
-In fact, the United States Constitution provides the opposite.
+A suspect is not guilty just because they were arrested.
+In fact, the United States Constitution and the common law provide the opposite.
 You are innocent until proven guilty.
 You are entitled to an attorney as well as a trial and various other procedures and accommodations to ensure a fair proceeding.

 Should I ever resist a search?

 The law of search and seizure is complex and changing.
 The validity of a search will depend on the facts and circumstances in a particular case.
-A suspect is almost certainly incapable of ascertaining the validity of an ongoing search.
+A suspect is almost certainly incapable of ascertaining the validity of an ongoing search as it is conducted.
 For these reasons, you should not resist a search.
 You should, however, ask for a copy of any warrant, review it for accuracy, and state in a clear, firm, and polite voice that you are not consenting to anything.

 What does a search entail?